martimy/flowmanager/README.md

 ### New in V0.4.0

 - Fixed a bug tracking flow entries.
-- Moding the Python code style closer to PEP-8 (more work is needed).
+- Editing Python code style closer to PEP-8 (more work is needed).
 - Spliting Python code into four modules for easier management.
+- Reorganized folders.

 ## Dependencies